-Welcome to the teachings of the Gyokku Ninja Shizoku, a tradition of wisdom that is five thousand years old.
+These are the teachings of the Gyokku Ninja Shizoku, a tradition of wisdom that is millennia old.

 Many are the misconceptions that surround the Ninja; most persistent, perhaps, of these, is the image of the Ninja as shadowy black-clad warriors who stalk the night with implacable will.
 Yet the warrior is only one aspect of the Ninja.
 Just as important is the seeker after enlightenment, the being who dwells in harmony with all that is.